Home Turntables Best Vintage Record Players Review

 Just like its more expensive sibling – Victrola Navigator 8-in-1, the V50-200 is a belt-driven, 3-speed system that plays LPs at 33 1/3, 45, & 78 RPM, allowing you to enjoy any vinyl format.
 Furthermore, this multifunctional model boasts an integrated CD player, stereo speakers, and AM/FM radio with an illuminated tuner.
 Plus, the 3.5mm aux-in and headphone output let you play music from any non-Bluetooth gadget.
 You can also record from vinyl to MP3 via USB with the included easy-to-use recording software.

-My only concern is that the V50-200 comes with a poor plastic adapter and doesn’t have a mat, resulting in degraded sound.
-It seems like the record doesn’t rotate that well and the sound is a bit “warbled”.
-However, I’ve solved this issue by adding a mat and heavier adapter – the turntable began to sound close to perfect.
+Now, let’s talk about the downsides.
+The V50-200 comes with a poor plastic adapter and doesn’t have a mat, resulting in degraded sound.
+It seems like the record doesn’t rotate that well and the sound is “warbled”.
+I’ve solved this issue by adding a mat and heavier adapter – the turntable began to sound better.
+Keep in mind, though, that because of its lightweight build and compact internal speakers, the player just isn’t able to deliver truly high-quality sound.

 Victrola V50-200 is a wallet-friendly, attractive, versatile, easy-to-set-up and use audio system.
-All this makes it a perfect pick for beginners who appreciate retro style, love modern features, and don’t want to spend an arm & leg to enjoy their tunes.
+All this makes it a good choice for beginners who appreciate retro style, love modern features, and don’t want to spend an arm & leg to enjoy their tunes.

 Key specs